miguelcobain/ember-pointer-events-polyfill/README.md

 the same manner as ember-hammertime does for fast click.

 PEP doesn't yet allow us to write `<div onpointerdown={{action "someAction"}}`.
-There is an open issue about it if you want to contribute.
+There is an open issue about it if you want to contribute: https://github.com/jquery/PEP/issues/214

 ## Installation